beam4/buildchurchsite/mission/organization.md

 ##### The people structures

-At the begining, no need much investments, we only need me(owner) and one more man (a christian), keep in mind, there is probobly a need of an accountant in the near future.I presume our income come mostly from online adverting but not from face to face visiting.
+At the begining, no need much investments, we only need me(owner) and another man (a christian).

 ##### The Shares structure